 Alternatively, these particles can clog up fan filters and drive the need for more regular maintenance and replacement.
-This not only takes hours of manual work for engineers, but can even require a temporary shutdown in applications to ensure worker safety.
+This not only takes hours of manual work for engineers but can even require a temporary shutdown in applications to ensure worker safety.
 Eliminating vents also reduces maintenance downtime and prolongs product life.

 Increased energy efficiency

-Interestingly, water-cooling is also more energy efficient than air-cooling.
+Interestingly, water-cooling is also more energy-efficient than air-cooling.
 As air has a lower heat conductivity than water, it takes a higher volume to effectively cool devices to optimum temperature.
-This means that more energy is used in order to generate that air flow, leading to higher operating costs and energy bills.
+This means that more energy is used in order to generate that airflow, leading to higher operating costs and energy bills.

 Water-cooling, on the other hand, benefits from water’s increased capacity to remove heat as well as the ease of circulation.
-Whereas air-based systems may require as much as six fans to provide adequate cooling, just one pump is required for water.
+Whereas air-based systems may require as many as six fans to provide adequate cooling, just one pump is required for water.
 This minimises energy consumption and, subsequently, business expenditure.

 These advantages go a long way to explaining why water-cooling is becoming increasingly popular among electrical engineers.
 As industrial systems become more complex, it is likely this trend will continue for the foreseeable future — with businesses coming to the realisation that, just as with Wales’ drug-fuelled sheep, the fears were unfounded.